lynkos/blog/_posts/2025-04-23-run-self-compiled-llms-locally-mbp.md

 > {: .nolineno }
 {: .prompt-tip }

-> The last part of a `ninja` build might feel slowest and/or longest, though this is due to:
+> The following text is LLM-generated and explains why the last part of a `ninja` build might feel slow and/or long:
 > - **Front-loading parallel work**: Ninja is extremely parallel — early on, it schedules as many jobs as possible.
 If you have 16 jobs running (like in your setup), it chews through the easy/independent stuff fast.
 > - **Dependency chains bottleneck**: Near the end, many remaining files depend on the completion of earlier ones.
 So ninja can’t start them in parallel — it must wait.
 You end up with fewer and fewer jobs running, sometimes just one.
 > - **Final linking is heavy**: The very last steps — especially linking large binaries like `clang` or `lld` — take a ton of CPU and memory, and they can’t be parallelized much.
 This slows things down dramatically.